ardeora-cmu/Project5/README.md

 The sixth column is the date.
 The seventh column is the 2000 census tract.

-Write a MapReduce application that finds the total number of rapes and robberies.
-If there were 100 rapes and 50 robberies then this program would generate the value 150 to an output file.
+Write a MapReduce application that finds the total number of aggravated assaults and robberies.
+If there were 100 aggravated assaults and 50 robberies then this program would generate the value 150 to an output file.

-Your jar file will be named rapesplusrobberies.jar.
+Your jar file will be named aggrvatedassaultsplusrobberies.jar.
 The output should be left in your /home/userID/Project5/Part_1/Task5/Task5Output file.
 The grader will be looking for this merged result file.

+You may not use a large language model or any external source for this task.

 ### Task 6